Sai-Santosh09/1st-game-test/README.md

 **Balde of Dawn** is a 2D action‑adventure prototype built in **Godot 4.5.1**.
 You explore small areas and dungeons, fight enemies, talk to NPCs, open chests, and test basic combat and interaction systems.
-Most sprites, tiles and other assets are taken from online resources, mainly from the **Michael Games** YouTube channel.
+Most sprites, tiles and other assets are taken from online resources.

 ---